dex4er/js-promise-readable/README.md

 const content = await promiseReadable.readAll()
 ```

-This method returns `Promise` which is fulfilled when stream is ended or
+This method returns `Promise` which is fulfilled when the stream is ended or
 closed.
-It is resolved to `undefined` value if stream is already ended or
+It is resolved to `undefined` value if the stream is already ended or
 closed.

 The content from the stream is buffered and then `Promise` returns this